🌳 Why ISO-8601 is the superior date format

 Can you tell me which date 01-05-2012 is?
 Is it the fifth of January 2012 or is it the first of May 2012?
 It depends on the formatting locale used.

-In principle, the date format should respect your locale making for a consistent experience, but in practice this often fails, and the all dates are formatted in either the US format (mm-dd-yyyy) or a reversed version of the ISO-8601 format (dd-mm-yyyy) which for 144 days of the year or for 40% of the year gives you with ambiguous dates leaving you intrinsically distrusting any date you see.
+In principle, the date format should respect your locale making for a consistent experience, but in practice this often fails, and the all dates are formatted in either the US format (mm-dd-yyyy) or a reversed version of the ISO-8601 format (dd-mm-yyyy) which for 144 days of the year or for 40% of the year gives ambiguous dates leaving you intrinsically distrusting any date you see.

 The only way this could have been worse is if a two number format was common for years.
 01-05-12.